huggingface/knockknock/README.md

 ```
 ### Microsoft Teams

 You can also use Microsoft Teams to get notifications.
-You'll have to get your Slack room [weebhook URL](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/connectors/connectors-using)
+You'll have to get your Team Channel [webhook URL](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/connectors/connectors-using)